Peruzal/xamarin-forms-guide/docs/views/activity-indicator.md

+description: Gives the user an indication that something is happening without showing the progress.
+If you would like to show progress of an activity use the ProgressBar instead.

 # Activity Indicator

 Gives the user an indication that something is happening without showing the progress.
 If you would like to show progress of an activity use the ProgressBar instead.